 I also gave some suggestions for some good guitars that are worth a shot, if you’ve been interested in picking up your 7, 8, or 9-string electric guitar for the very first time.

 However, as I mentioned before, if you happen to be just transitioning to extended range guitars from a 6-string one, I highly recommend getting a 7-string first because you’ll be able to adjust to it easier, in my opinion.
+You can also look into multiscale or fanned-fret guitars to see those are right for you too; this is a feature that’s seen a lot on a lot of 7 and 8-string guitars these days and it does have it’s pros and cons.

-It might seem blunt, but I think the only valid reason to jump right into an 8-string guitar or higher is if you have music that truly demands one of those instruments.
+Regarding 8-strings, it might seem blunt, but I think the only valid reason to jump right into an 8-string guitar or higher is if you have music that truly demands one of those instruments.
 Sure, they look pretty cool, but they’re kind of niche right now, even with the rising popularity of djent.
 But, if that’s your go-to music right now, I say go for it, because that’s where you’ll get the most use out of one in my opinion.

 Regardless of my opinion and how many strings you decide to go with, from metal, jazz, or whatever genres you have a background in, an extended range guitar can be a useful tool that facilitates expansion and creativity.
 Importantly, I think you’ll have a lot of fun with them, and these instruments can be a breath of fresh air for your guitar playing.